zonehun/homebridge-http-advanced-accessory/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-http-accessory
+2. Install this plugin using: npm install -g homebridge-http-advanced-accessory
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration